square/okhttp/concurrency.md

 Framed protocols like spdy/3 and http/2 don't lend themselves to blocking APIs.
 Each application-layer thread wants to do blocking I/O for a specific stream, but the streams are multiplexed on the socket.
 You can't just talk to the socket, you need to cooperate with the other application-layer threads that you're sharing it with.

 Framing rules make it impractical to implement spdy/3 or http/2 correctly on a single blocking thread.
-The flow-control features introduce feedback between reads and writes, requiring writes to acknowledge reads and reads to control writes.
+The flow-control features introduce feedback between reads and writes, requiring writes to acknowledge reads and reads to throttle writes.

 In OkHttp we expose a blocking API over a framed protocol.
 This document explains the code and policy that makes that work.

 ## Threads